FESOM/spheRlab/README.md

 ## NEXT

+* Make background colour functioning properly.

-* Improve handling of ‘bad nodes’
+* Improve handling of ‘bad nodes’.

 * Finish sl.polygon.polygon.intersect and sl.polygon.rotdir (or omit?).

-* Update sl.plot.polygon.qad to handle polygons truncated into multiple visible parts also in polar and regpoly projections.
+* Update sl.plot.polygon to handle polygons truncated into multiple visible parts also in polar and regpoly projections.

 * Add function that writes filter information into a CDO-readable file (see corresponding script).

-* Add decent coastline capabilities.

 * Add more predefined colourbars, e.g. the one mentioned by Nicolay, and write a documentation for the pre-defined colourbars.

 * Add other projections (robin, mercator, other?).

-* Add Modified/Partial Hausdorff Distance.

 * Group function index: plotting; spherical geometry; mostly internal functions; …

-* Add fesom2cdo functionality: convert 3D field, stored in a single vector as done in FESOMv1, to a matrix where the second dimension is the depth index.
-Dummy nodes with NAs are added where the local ocean depth is exceeded.

 * Write a decent vignette.